RA Flexible Software Package Documentation Release v6.5.1

 Interrupt Configuration

-The first R_CTSU_Open function call sets CTSU peripheral interrupts.
-The user should provide a callback function to be invoked at the end of the CTSU scan sequence.
+The first R_CTSU_Open function call sets the CTSU peripheral interrupts.
+The user should provide a callback function to be invoked at the end of CTSU scan sequence.
 The callback argument will contain information about the scan status.

 Clock Configuration